Chùa Phổ Lại: Location

-The pagoda is located nearly 28 km northwest of the center of Huế city.
+The pagoda is located nearly 28 km northwest of the center of Huế City.
 It lies on a high land, perched on the hill, facing a lake, surrounded by melaleuca forests and rice paddies.

 History

-The site originated as Pho Lai Buddhist Worship Hall (Niệm Phật đường Phổ Lại), set up in 2016.
+The site originated as Pho Lai Buddhist Recitation Hall (Niệm Phật đường Phổ Lại), set up in 2016.
 (Note: It was recorded in the 2016 land-use plan of Phong Dien District (Decision No. 518/QD-UBND, Appendix 6).)
 That same year, the Board of Trustees invited monk Thích Trung Hiếu to take charge of its construction and development.
 On May 2, 2024, the Vietnam Buddhist Sangha of Huế province officially appointed venerable Thích Trung Hiếu as the abbot of the pagoda (Decision No. 106/QD-BTS).

 Architecture

-The main structures consist of the Main Hall (this started on August 28th 2016) the monks’ Quarters, a Buddha statue and a bell weighing about 500 kg.
-From 2022 to 2025, there were some additions which were made such as the main gate, the flood protection wall, a two-storey meditation hall, a guest house, a lotus pond, a monolithic stone statue of Quan Am about 5 meters tall, and the “Tịnh Tâm Hill” landscape area designed for exhibitions and meditation.
+The main structures consist of the Main Hall (this started on August 28, 2016) the monks’ Quarters, a Buddha statue and a bell weighing about 500 kg.
+From 2022 to 2025, there were some additions which were made such as the main gate, the flood protection wall, a two-storey meditation hall, a guest house, a lotus pond, a monolithic stone statue of Quan Âm about 5 meters tall, and the "Tịnh Tâm Hill" landscape area designed for exhibitions and meditation.